Welcome to the annual

 To protect the historic landscape and plants, please avoid camping under or around trees.
 Trees should not be used for tie-downs or for hanging items.
-Fire pits must be kept away from trees.
+Fires must be kept away from trees.

 Place all trash in the dumpster located near the encampment area.
 Trash bags will be available for collection and disposal.
 When breaking camp, pile your bedding straw by companies.
 Rakes will be available.
 When closing out the fire site, make sure the fire is completely out.
 Remove any unburned wood or other materials.
-Please do not replace the sod, park staff will perform this task.
+Leave fire pans on the ground, park staff will pick them up.